When my husband passed away suddenly, I knew fairly quickly I would want to date again. For some, that might seem odd.

 I led that time for almost two years and through it befriended women from all over the world that I haven’t ever met in real life.
 Hundreds of them reached out in some way to pray, encourage, financially support, or just cry with me when my husband, Paul, died.
 Just thinking of it can still move me to tears.

 The truth is, that movement was born out of my own realization that oftentimes in marriage the best thing we can do is pray—especially when we’ve tried talking, pleading, and downright nagging to no avail (Just me?
 Sure, okay).
 There were difficult parts of my relationship that I didn’t see changing, and I needed a way to process that.
 I needed to see the good in the bad.
 I needed to focus on the God who could meet me in the loneliness of my marriage and offer hope that it could improve and hope that He cared even if it didn’t.

 When my husband passed away suddenly I knew fairly quickly I would want to date again.
 For some, that might seem odd.

-I supposed you might need a little backstory.
+I suppose you might need a little backstory.
 I married Paul after dating him for three years (we met during my first year of college).
 I’m the kind of girl who always had a boyfriend.
 Do you know her?
 I’m self-aware enough (now, after counseling in many various forms) to know that my desire to be in a romantic relationship is deeply rooted in my desire to feel loved, seen, and valued because I lacked those things from a dad (never met him!) or a mom (developed a great relationship with her as a teen and adult), and even from the great-grandmother who raised me (God bless her!).
 You can listen here for more on my childhood: Can You Really Leave Your Past Behind You? – 028.

 So Paul and I were together just over 15 years (married almost 11.5) when he died.
 Unexpectedly.
 And honestly, at the time we were in a very difficult season of our marriage.